admazzola/teller-options-image-bot/README.md

 #### Commands
+`
 yarn install
 yarn build
 yarn start
+`

 (in another terminal)

-yarn wolfpack     <-----  This will populate the mongo db with options from web3
+Continuously populate the mongo db with options from web3 ` yarn wolfpack
+`

+(in another terminal)

+Serve the images that have been generated
+`
+yarn webserver
+`

 ####